winstonphones/kpn-iot-workshop/overview.md

 - live demo
 - other tabs under device

+## Destinations

+- types: HTTPS, Azure Event/Iot Hub, Cumulocity, MQTT
+- in Part 2 more details

+## Cumulocity

+- Patrick?
+- Move this to Part 2?

 ## (All) Projects, (All) flows, Bulk reports

 - prepare account to shows many flows etc, data on bulk reports to demo filtering/search/pagination